Hargun22/Hargun22/README.md

 Software Engineer
 -----------------

-I am a final year Software Engineer student at McMaster University.
+I am a recent Software Engineer graduate from McMaster University.
 I love technology and I like to keep learning new things.
 I have experience in Full-stack MERN development, iOS Development and Java/Python development through personal and academic projects.

 *   🌍  I'm based in Toronto, ON
 *   ✉️  You can contact me at [hargunbedi463@gmail.com](mailto:hargunbedi463@gmail.com)